AdaCore/gnatstudio/docs/users_guide/projects.rst

 full copy of the project compiled on their own machine.

 However, it can still be useful to access other source files from the application.
-For example, a developer may need to find out whether a a subprogram can be changed, and where it is currently called.
+For example, a developer may need to find out whether a subprogram can be changed, and where it is currently called.

 Such a setup can be achieved through project extensions.
 These are special